 How to Identify Lab-Tested Shilajit

-When purchasing Shilajit, look for brands that provide transparent lab reports or certifications.
+When purchasing organic Shilajit, look for brands that provide transparent lab reports or certifications.
 These reports should mention key details, such as:

 - Heavy Metal Screening: Ensures the product is safe for consumption.